WELLBEING AND MENTAL HEALTH

 Mid and South Essex Mental Health Support Team

 Additional support in school is provided by Children and Young People’s Mental Health Practitioners and Education Mental Health Practitioners.
-MHSTs are a new service designed to support children and young people with mild to moderate mental health and emotional wellbeing in education settings.
+MHST’s are a service designed to support children and young people with mild to moderate mental health and emotional wellbeing in education settings.

 MHSTs aims to: